H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 **Task execution (experts).** 21 reliably active expert models (22 proxies total; BakLLaVA at port 8211 permanently disabled; StarCoder2 at port 8207 frequently returns 0-character responses on community-domain queries) are exposed behind lightweight proxy containers (`llm1-proxy` through `llm22-proxy`, confirmed running at `127.0.0.1:8201–8222`).
 For each consensus request, all active models receive the same composite prompt — which already includes Phase 1.45 community memory from `autonomous_learner` (21,181 records via `all-minilm:latest` 384-dim), PostgreSQL-sourced RAG context from `jarvis-spiritual-rag` (port 8005, queries GBIM collections), PostgreSQL GeoDB context from `jarvis-gis-rag` (port 8004), container-state hints, and orchestration directives — and generate independent candidate answers.
 The proxy architecture prevents Ollama overload.
 Model proxies are dispatched **sequentially** to prevent Ollama resource exhaustion.

 **Structural transformation.** The LM Synthesizer (port 8001) calls `jarvis-ollama:11434/api/generate` directly with `llama3.1:latest` and the Ms. Egeria Jarvis persona prompt injected.
 It does not route through `jarvis-roche-llm` (corrected March 18, 2026).
-The previously separate Phase 3.5 (LM Synthesizer refinement) and Phase 3.75 (Final LLM Polish via llm22-proxy) have been merged into a single Ollama call (Phase 3.5).
-Phase 3.75 is permanently eliminated. **The LM Synthesizer is called exclusively from `main_brain.py` Phase 3.5 — `judge_pipeline.py` must not call it (duplicate call removed March 22, 2026).**
+The previously separate Phase 3.5 (LM Synthesizer refinement) and Phase 3.75 (Final LLM Polish via llm22-proxy) have been merged into a single Ollama call (Phase 3.5). **Phase 3.75 is permanently eliminated; merge confirmed complete with no regression observed during the March 22–25 sprint.** **The LM Synthesizer is called exclusively from `main_brain.py` Phase 3.5 — `judge_pipeline.py` must not call it (duplicate call removed March 22, 2026).**

 **Evaluation and critique.** Evaluation is handled by a 5-service judge pipeline composed of `jarvis-judge-pipeline` (coordinator, port 7239) and four specialized FastAPI services: `judge-truth` (7230), `judge-consistency` (7231), `judge-alignment` (7232), and `judge-ethics` (7233).
 All five are now compose-managed with `restart: unless-stopped`.
 The pipeline orchestrator calls all four judges in parallel via `asyncio.gather()` against the consensus answer only — the raw_responses dump is no longer sent to judges (March 16, 2026).
 The pipeline coordinator now issues a live `bbb_check_verdict` call to `jarvis-blood-brain-barrier:8016/filter` after aggregation (March 21, 2026).